 04. Create a business website

 Having a business website is a major advantage for you, your brand and your customers.
 To begin creating yours, you’ll want to choose a business website template and customize it to fit your specific needs.
 Then, you’ll have to pick a free web hosting platform and connect it to a registered domain.
 Finally, you’ll want to optimize your website for search engines to increase organic web traffic.
 You can hire a search engine optimization (SEO) consultant to help you with your strategy.

 05. Register your business

-To do this you need to check the laws and regulations in your country or US state.
+To do this you need to check the laws and regulations in your country or US state depending on whether you plan to start an LLC or not.
 You can read more about how to register your business with our guide.